-"Expanding our sensitivity to the impact of culture in our lives, especially the impact on those who are subject to daily injury within a particular culture, is an important gateway to living and teaching more compassionately."

-~ Germer and Neff (p118)
+"Expanding our sensitivity to the impact of culture in our lives, especially the impact on those who are subject to daily injury within a particular culture, is an important gateway to living and teaching more compassionately." ~ Germer and Neff (p118)

 Thoughts?

+Self-Love Meditation

-Self-Love Meditation Refer to the appendix of this course with the meditation scripts to locate the Loving Kindness of Self Meditation script.
+Refer to the appendix of this course with the meditation scripts to locate the Loving Kindness of Self Meditation script.
 Use this script in your own practice.
-If you are seeking a Certificate of Completion, you will need to teach this meditation on three occasions and provide evidence using the self-assessment tool.

 Journal your experience with self-compassion meditation.

-Reflection Questions How does self-compassion strengthen us to explore our capacities?
+How does self-compassion strengthen us to explore our capacities?

 How might you demonstrate mindful compassion as a teacher?

 Take a few minutes to journal your thoughts and feelings about your cultural experience and identity for 20 days.
 Read and reflect on what you are uncovering and where you may focus your attention to increase your cultural sensitivity.

-Recommended Curriculum and Reading Germer and Neff, Teaching the Mindful Self-Compassion Program.
+Recommended Curriculum and Reading

+Germer and Neff, Teaching the Mindful Self-Compassion Program.
 2019.
 The Guilford Press.